ba424/optimisationUROP/README.md

 6. `optimise.php`: Solutions proposed by AI and evaluated by the user
 7. `results.php`: Summary of best solutions evaluated

-`styles.css` is the stylesheet used as the foundation for the pages. `help.php` offers an explanation of the key stages to the program (defining design paramaters and objectives, adding existing solutions, optimisation, and results), and can be accessed via those respective pages.
+`styles.css` is the stylesheet used as the foundation for the pages. `help.php` offers an explanation of the key stages to the program (defining design parameters and objectives, adding existing solutions, optimisation, and results), and can be accessed via those respective pages.

 ## Back-end
 The `cgi` folder contains the Python scripts that form the back-end to the program.
 The purpose of each is listed below: